programmfabrik/fylr-gitbook/for-system-administrators/installation/linux-docker-compose.md

 `Ctrl` + `c` stops the services again.

-If you are satisfied you can let them run in the background with:
+If you are satisfied, we recommend to set `restart: always` for fylr in `docker-compose.yml` and let it run in the background with:

 ```bash
 docker-compose up -d